argentsea/docfx/tutorials/quickstart2.md

 ## The Sample Data

 Our sample application is going to track Customers.
 Customers can have multiple Locations (1:∞).
 Customers can also have Contacts, but the Contacts can belong to more than one Customer (∞:∞).
 The Contact may not exist in the same shard as the Customer.

+The data is set up this way to illustrate one of the difficulties with sharded data: managing relationships between sharded records.
+In this case, a Customer may be associated with a Contact on any shard.
+Consequently, querying the Customer’s Contacts may require accessing multiple shards, deleting a customer means removing the Customer link from each Contact, which could be on any shard, and updating a Customer’s Contacts could also impact multiple shards.

 The SQL for the sample data is found in the GitHub source repository.